yazz/VisualJS/README.md

-### Does Visual Javascript work offline?
-Yes!
-One of the great things about Visual Javascript is that it works offline without an internet connection

 ### How does Visual Javascript compare to Bubble.io?
 As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website

-### Is there community for Visual Javascript?
-You can join us here https://join.slack.com/t/slack-lww3757/shared_invite/zt-oncgz9v8-2kgZPQhPp0kxBJUE~kPBaw